Aryetis/Obenkyobo/Readme.md

 Obenkyobo is an application for kyobo ereaders designed to help you memorize Hiraganas, Katakanas and vocabulary.

 It is very inspired by an Android application called <a href="https://play.google.com/store/apps/details?id=com.Obenkyo">Obenkyo, available at google play</a>.
-I have no affiliation Obenkyo whatsoever.
-But check it out it's free and worth your time too if you can resist your urge to procrastinate on your samrtphone instead of studying.
+I have no affiliation with Obenkyo whatsoever.
+But check it out it's free and worth your time too if you can resist the urge to procrastinate on your samrtphone instead of studying.

 ## How does it look ?
 <p align="center">